ardiangroupinc/ai-accelerator/documentation/installation.md

 Before running the steps below make sure you are logged into the cluster as a cluster admin using `oc login...`.

-## Instructions for Bootstrapping ArgoCD & RHOAI onto a Cluster
+## Instructions

-Note: The cluster may take 10-15 minutes to finish installing and updating both argocd and rhoai.
+Note: After executing these steps, the cluster may still take 10-15 minutes to finish installing/updating both argocd and rhoai.
 It is normal for there to be a lot of progress and/or degraded states in the ArgoCD ui during the bootstrapping process and a bit time thereafter.

 | Steps | Notes |
 |----------|----------|